grongierisc/formation-template/README.md

 We now have to create a Business Service to read a CSV and send each line as a `msg.FormationRequest` to the router.

-Since our BS will read a csv we will call it `bs/ServiceCSV` and it will be like this :
+Since our BS will read a csv we will call it `ServiceCSV` and it will be in the file `python/bs.py` like this :
 ```python
 import grongier.pex